 List of taught courses

-- 2020 Understanding (Theories of) Consumption (MA Aalborg University)
+- 2020 Consumption in Social and Cultural Theory (MA Aalborg University)

 - 2020 Global Consumer Culture (MA Aalborg University)